Paouky/paouky-docs/docs/about-grin/emission.md

 # Emission

-A new grin is emitted every second, forever, meaning the emission rate stays constant and completely linear.
+A new grin ツ is emitted every second, forever, meaning the emission rate stays constant and completely linear.
 As time passes, the relative dilution becomes smaller; After 10 years, it falls below 10%.
 After 20, below 5%.
 This results in a decreasing inflation rate, or disinflation.

 ![emission chart](../assets/images/emission_chart.png){ width=650 }